zolantris/ValheimMods/README.md

 well
 together.

-The following as been tested:
+The following has been tested:

 - Client only with a server IE (connecting to server without mod),
     - creating a boat and logging on and off the server does not destroy the boat.